 In tone languages such as Mandarin Chinese, the lexical tone (pitch inflections within spoken syllables) can define a word.
 For example, the same word spoken with a rising or falling pitch might have very different meanings.
 Dr. Chatterjee's group set out to determine if native Mandarin-speaking children with cochlear implants have a greater sensitivity to changes in pitch compared to English-speaking children with cochlear implants.
 They hypothesized that immersion in a tone-language environment from birth would help the Mandarin-speaking children to process pitch changes better than English-speaking children in the US.

 "Even for children who are implanted early, the adaptability of their brains to catch the differences in pitch is very limited," Dr. Chatterjee said.
 "It's a major device limitation."

 Dr. Chatterjee and her collaborators tested 97 children in Taiwan and 97 children in the US on two pitch perception tasks.
 Each test group had both normal hearing children and children with cochlear implants.

 Results of the study have concluded that the demands of a tonal language have helped Mandarin-speaking children with cochlear implants develop a better ability to determine pitch changes.
-While their ability is limited and the sound quality is still high degraded, the results suggest that the natural training provided by one's native language can remarkably affect young brains' ability to perceive sounds.
+While their ability is limited and the sound quality is still highly degraded, the results suggest that the natural training provided by one's native language can substantially affect young brains' ability to perceive sounds.

 The full report can be read here.